jjkaate-io/B/README.md

 not as a definitive conclusion.

 The concept is offered to the scientific and philosophical community
-as an invitation to think, test, and reinterpret — not as a claim of final truth.
+as an invitation to think, test, and reinterpret — not as a claim of final truth, but as a coherent proposal open to scrutiny, reinterpretation, and refinement.